mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 password = <deploy token>
 ```

-## Uploading packages
+## Publish a PyPI package

-When uploading packages, note that:
+When publishing packages, note that:

 - The maximum allowed size is 50 Megabytes.
 - You cannot upload the same version of a package multiple times.
 If you try, you receive the error `Validation failed: File name has already been taken`.